Vanadium redox battery: Specific energy and energy density

 VRBs achieve a specific energy of about 20 Wh/kg (72 kJ/kg) of electrolyte.
 Precipitation inhibitors can increase the density to about 35 Wh/kg (126 kJ/kg), with higher densities possible by controlling the electrolyte temperature.
 The specific energy is low compared to other rechargeable battery types (e.g., lead–acid, 30–40 Wh/kg (108–144 kJ/kg); and lithium ion, 80–200 Wh/kg (288–720 kJ/kg)).
-Precipitation inhibitors can elevate VRBs to match lead-acid batteries.

 Applications

-VRFB's large potential capacity may be best-suited to buffer the irregular output of utility-scale wind and solar systems.
+VRFBs' large potential capacity may be best-suited to buffer the irregular output of utility-scale wind and solar systems.

 Their reduced self-discharge makes them potentially appropriate in applications that require long-term energy storage with little maintenance—as in military equipment, such as the sensor components of the GATOR mine system.

 They feature rapid response times well suited to uninterruptible power supply (UPS) applications, where they can replace lead–acid batteries or diesel generators.
 Fast response time is also beneficial for frequency regulation.
-These capabilities make VRBF's an effective "all-in-one" solution for microgrids, frequency regulation and load shifting.
+These capabilities make VRFBs an effective "all-in-one" solution for microgrids, frequency regulation and load shifting.